 There are a bunch of false myths surrounding Oxford and Cambridge which can often put people off from applying.
 Here we bust 5 common misconceptions about applying to, and being a student at Oxbridge.

 It’s who you know, not what you know

-Oxbridge in particular are trying to change this through access and outreach, and by constantly assessing their admissions process.
+Perhaps more than any other universities, Oxford and Cambridge are trying to change this through outreach programmes, and by constantly assessing their admissions process.
 For example, Cambridge recently began participating in the UCAS Adjustment process which helps disadvantaged students reach higher education, and both Oxford and Cambridge use contextual data to help them understand a student’s achievements in the context of their background and the school they go to.

 The interviewer will try to make me cry

 The interview process can be the most daunting aspect of an Oxbridge application for many students.
-This is not helped by the unhelpful myths which circulate about what students can expect from the process.
+This is not helped by the myths about what students can expect from the process.

 Oxbridge interviews are academically challenging, but they aren’t intended to catch students out.
 The interviewers want to see how you react to a difficult question or to an idea you haven’t heard before, which is why they’ll often keep asking harder questions until they reach that point.